Calvin-Data-Science/cs375-376-public/content/units/10arch/exercise.md

 4. Analysis of results:
    - Which models performed best?
    - Is there a consistent relationship between model size and perplexity?
-   - Which stories had the highest/lowest perplexity across models?
+   - Which stories had the highest/lowest perplexity across models? (look at their full text, don't make assumptions)
    - Optional: Identify specific tokens or sentence positions that were most challenging for the models

 ## Grading Rubric